cyvu37/BayesFRET/README.md

 # Installation
 1. **Compatible Operating Systems**: Tested on Windows 11, macOS.
 Not yet for Linux, Docker.
 1. **Python Interpreter & Environment**
-    * Compatible versions: 3.11, 3.12
+    * Compatible versions: 3.11, 3.12, 3.13
     * This documentation will assume the Python CMD function is `python`, but your local system may use `python3`, `python3.12`, `py`, etc.
 1. **Download Files**: Assign a folder specifically for the files of this program (ex. `C:\Users\Cyvu37\Documents\BayesFRET`).
     * Make sure the parent directory of the program folder (ex. `C:\Users\Cyvu37\Documents`) doesn't require administrator access.
 BayesFRET must be able to produce subdirectories and files!
 1. **Install Packages**: [chime](https://github.com/MaxHalford/chime), [darkdetect](https://github.com/albertosottile/darkdetect), [matplotlib](https://matplotlib.org/), [numpy](https://numpy.org/), [PySide6](https://doc.qt.io/qtforpython-6/), [scipy](https://scipy.org/)
     * If internet is available when BayesFRET opens, the app will auto-run the `python -m pip install -r requirements.txt` command to verify the required packages.
-      * If you're using a fresh version of Python, then manually install [pip](https://pip.pypa.io/en/stable/installation/) and [setuptools](https://pypi.org/project/setuptools/) first!
+Make sure you have [pip](https://pip.pypa.io/en/stable/installation/) and [setuptools](https://pypi.org/project/setuptools/) in your Python environment.
     * If no internet is available, the app will check your Python system for the required packages.
 If any package is missing, the program will auto-close.